 Dating apps like Tinder would have been godsend for this man.
 Online dating would have provided a gentler transition, allowing him to take baby steps back into the world, without the need to jump in all at once.
 He could have spent time getting used to it, gradually learn to think of himself as a dating man again, without the immediate pressure to take off his ring.

 So I wonder if this guy who was sitting in public, wearing a wedding ring and scrolling through a dating app, might not be trying his best to move on from loss.
-Maybe he can’t bring himself to do it in the home he used to share.
+Maybe he can’t bring himself to do it in the home he used to share with his partner.
 Maybe he’s trying to get used to being available and out in public again.
 Maybe, like the guy I once knew, he can’t bring himself to take off his ring just yet.

 Another possibility: Maybe he’s working through some personal demons with no intention of actually going through with anything.
 Just wondering what might have been.